uo-datasci-specialization/data_sci_specialization/README.md

-# data_sci_specialization
+# UO COE Data Science Specialization
-This is a repo for all the course materials for a data science specialization with R for the COE at the University of Oregon
+This is a repo for all the course materials for a data science specialization with R, developed for the College of Education at the University of Oregon.